Special metrics and scales in parabolic geometry: Conformal geometry

 It is evident that ${\mathrm{Sym}}L$ is non-trivial if and only if $L$ is homogeneous.
 The notion of conformal circles generalises to any parabolic geometry.
 They are called {\em distinguished curves\/} and \cite[Proposition~1]{DZ} shows that an {\em unparameterised\/} curve $\gamma\hookrightarrow M$ is distinguished if and only if there is a smooth section $\gamma\to{\mathcal{G}}$ of the Cartan bundle ${\mathcal{G}}\to M$ so that $\gamma^*\omega$ takes values in ${\mathrm{Sym}}L\subseteq{\mathfrak{g}}$ (this is for distinguished curves {\em modelled\/} on $L\hookrightarrow G/P$).
 If preferred, one could start with this as the definition of distinguished curves in a Cartan geometry.

 In what follows we shall unpack this characterisation of distinguished curves in conformal geometry, supposing, for simplicity, that $\gamma\hookrightarrow M$ is already a geodesic for a chosen metric in the conformal class.
 By Lemma~\ref{find_metric} this is no restriction on $\gamma$ and, in any case, will evidently be sufficient in providing a route to Theorem~\ref{one}.
 The object of this exercise is to avoid (\ref{cc}) since this is more difficult to derive.
 For contact distinguished curves in CR geometry, for example, we do not know, nor need to know, the equation corresponding to (\ref{cc}) in order to establish, in Section~\ref{CR_geometry}, the analogue of Theorem~\ref{one}.
-For completeness, in an appendix we derive equation (\ref{cc}) for conformal circles in general via the Doubrov-\v{Z}\'adn\'{\i}k characterisation.
+More precisely, our upcoming Theorem~\ref{distinguished} will soon translate the Doubrov-\v{Z}\'adn\'{\i}k characterisation \cite{DZ} of unparameterised distinguished curves for a general parabolic geometry into the language of tractors.
+But, to apply Theorem~\ref{distinguished}, we shall need to know the symmetry algebra (\ref{SymL}) of a model curve in~$G/P$.
+In the conformal case it is easiest to suppose the initial acceleration vanishes.
+For completeness, in an appendix we shall use Theorem~\ref{distinguished} to derive equation (\ref{cc}) for conformal circles in general.

 When $\gamma\hookrightarrow M$ is already a geodesic, the model curve in~${\mathbb{R}}^n$ will be a straight line

 for $U^b$ of unit length (the seemingly spurious factor of $2$ being included here so that this straight line can be seen as the limiting case of a circle~(\ref{circle}) when, in the Appendix, we include acceleration).
 Hence, the first order of business is to compute the conformal symmetry algebra of~(\ref{line}).
 The Lie algebra of conformal Killing fields on ${\mathbb{R}}^n$ is